UCLALibrary/oral-history/README.md

 - Create a branch and make changes to the application code.

 - Submit a pull and review request.
-On _submission_ of a pull request, a container image is built and pushed to Docker Hub.
+On [**submission** of a pull request](https://github.com/UCLALibrary/oral-history/blob/main/.github/workflows/build-dockerhub.yml), a container image is built and pushed to Docker Hub.
 Update the pull request and incorporate any change requests required from the review.
+Any new commits or changes to the pull request will trigger a new container image to be created and pushed to Docker Hub.

 - Navigate to Docker Hub and note the image tag, which is the first 8 characters of the hash.